andreasbaumde/UnityCinematicControl/README.md

 # UnityCinematicControl

-UnityCinematicControl is a lightweight Unity script designed to enhance your game development experience.
-It allows you to effortlessly capture game footage for trailers, cutscenes, or devlogs.
-This tool is perfect for developers looking to add cinematic flair to their games with ease and flexibility.
+UnityCinematicControl is a versatile Unity camera control script, enabling dynamic and cinematic camera movements with ease.
+Ideal for crafting compelling game trailers and cutscenes, it provides developers with intuitive tools for enhancing visual storytelling in their games.

 ## Features